(Diary of an Old AI Researcher who is still Programming)

 Since the ultimate goal of engineering is human happiness (including wider range

-of ecological harmony of not just human beings), engineering and ethics always
+of ecological harmony of not just human beings), engineering and ethics have

-such technologies as artificial intelligence or biotechnology pose deep question on
+such technologies as artificial intelligence or biotechnology pose deep questions on

 what human beings are and what human beings should be.

-No specialist in any discipline has any definite answer to this question, yet.
+No specialist in any discipline has any definite answer to the questions, yet.

 Though several domestic and international committees are discussing the